 Have you ever had one of those polarizing moments – when everything that needs to get done swirls around in your head and makes you feel like Dorothy in the Wizard of Oz?
 It’s that feeling when you realize you have so much to get done – but you have absolutely no idea where to start.

+According to Northwestern Medicine, routines offer a way to promote health and wellness through structure and organization.
+Having a routine helps you make the most of your time – which in turn can improve your health, reduce stress and improve sleeping and eating patterns.
 In an Express Employment Professionals survey of more than 18,000 business leaders, 57% of respondents said they lose six work hours per week due to disorganization.
 Disorganized employees who make $50,000 annually cost their companies about $11,000 per year in lost time due to their disorganization.

 No matter what business you’re in, no matter what role you play, and no matter how old you are, there’s always something being added to your to-do list.
 Here are 6 proven ways to get organized – and get s*** done.